 Input port.
 With this option, you specify an ego vehicle that is defined in the model as an input to the Scenario Reader block.
 For an example, see Test Closed-Loop ADAS Algorithm Using Driving Scenario.

-To visualize the scenario and the object and lane boundary detections, use the Bird's-Eye Scope.
-From the Simulink toolstrip, under Review Results, click Bird's-Eye Scope.
+To visualize the scenario and sensor detections, use the Bird's-Eye Scope.
+On the Simulink toolstrip, under Review Results, click Bird's-Eye Scope.
 Then, in the scope, click Find Signals and run the simulation.
-The vision sensor correctly generates detections for the non-ego actor and the lane boundaries.

 This model uses the default simulation stop time of 10 seconds.
-However, because the scenario is only about 5 seconds long, the simulation continues to run in the Bird's-Eye Scope even after the scenario has ended.
-To synchronize the simulation and scenario stop times, in the Simulink model toolbar, set the simulation stop time to
+Because the scenario is only about 5 seconds long, the simulation continues to run in the Bird's-Eye Scope even after the scenario has ended.
+To synchronize the simulation and scenario stop times, on the Simulink model toolbar, set the simulation stop time to

 5.2 seconds, which is the exact stop time of the app scenario.
 After you run the simulation, the app displays this value in the bottom-right corner of the scenario canvas.